-Success coaches work with first-year students during the first three semesters of College to help them navigate academic as well as non-academic transitions.
+Success Coaches work with first-year students during the first three semesters of College to help them navigate academic as well as non-academic transitions.
 Coaches meet with students on a regular basis to encourage thoughtful scheduling, career preparation, and long-term planning, and serve as the primary resource for first-time freshmen.

 Foundational academic skills instruction is provided to freshmen through a one semester course, Seminar 1010 (SEM 1010).
-This class is designed to introduce new students to the general education core, its purpose and requirements, to familiarize them with the academic environment and to assist them in developing the tools they need to succeed in college such as critical reading and writing.
-Freshman seminar enrollments are limited to promote maximum interaction between student and instructor; the freshman seminar is an important resource in helping students make the transition to college.
+This class is designed to introduce new students to the liberal arts core core, its purpose and requirements, to familiarize them with the academic environment and to assist them in developing the tools they need to succeed in college, such as critical reading and writing.
+Freshman seminar enrollments are limited to promote maximum interaction between student and instructor; the freshman seminar is an important resource in helping students make the transition to college and to the major.